-Currently, our production revenues are entirely generated from the natural gas produced at Clabaugh Ranch.
-Natural gas prices are inherently volatile and are influenced by many factors outside of our control.
+Because Natural gas prices are inherently volatile and are influenced by many factors outside of our control our production revenues generated from the natural gas produced at Clabaugh Ranch have been shut in since January 2016.
 The Company also receives revenue under the terms of industry standard operating agreements with its other working interest owner/partners.